evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ### Brakes

 The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 320 mm, while the rear discs are 320 mm.

 ### Regenerative Braking